Renesas-SST/meta-renesas/meta-rzg2l/docs/recipes-docs/rzpi-readme/files/README.md

 Same as Linux, we prepare some suppport scripts on Windows for preparing image and rootfs in microSD card.

-Please get folder `filesystem-windows-script` from Yocto build output folder.
+Please get folder `host/tools/sd-creator/windows/` from Yocto build output folder.
 Then refer to `README.md` file to know how to use the scripts.

 ### U-boot environment